-I remember some of the times I was sick and how usually you took me to our pediatrician and then cared for me.
-Daddy helped when he was home.
+I remember some of the times I was sick and how you took me to our pediatrician and then cared for me.
+Daddy helped when he was home too.

 I remember the clothes you sewed for Dawn’s and my dolls because we couldn’t afford store bought doll clothes, but yours were so much better!
 I remember your taking us places while Daddy worked, to movies, to see family members and the park.